 Shredded salt fish served with peppers and onions

-This is the wrong island for a shopping spree and there are few retail experiences to speak of; catch the ferry to nearby St Maarten for some of the Caribbean's best duty-free shopping.
+This is the wrong island for a shopping spree as there are few retail experiences to speak of.
+Travellers should catch the ferry to nearby St Maarten for some of the Caribbean's best duty-free shopping.
 On Anguilla, it's worth visiting Anguilla Rums and picking up one of the celebrated Pyrat rum blends.

 Locally made rum, body products and driftwood sculptures.

 Go on a shopping trip to St Maarten.